Join me!

 Herbal Antifungal Treatment Stick Ingredients

-The main ingredients in the antifungal treatment stick are tea tree essential oil, lavender essential oil, and calendula herbal infused oil.
+The main ingredients in the antifungal treatment stick are tea tree essential oil, lavender essential oil, and calendula herbal-infused oil.

 Tea Tree Essential Oil

-Tea tree oil is native to Australia and comes from melaleuca shrubs and trees, or paperbarks.
-The leaves and twigs are steam distilled to extract the essential oil.
-Tea tree essential oil is widely used in skin care products, and I dare to say, overused.
-While it has antifungal, antibacterial, and antiviral properties, it can also cause skin irritation from overuse.
-I also don’t want to remove all the beneficial bacteria, fungi, organisms that live on our bodies.
-So creating a treatment stick with a bit of tea tree oil, is a way to use it in an intentional, directed way, avoiding overuse and the potential complications that come from it.
+Tea tree essential oil is widely used in skin care products, and I dare say it is overused.
+While it has antifungal, antibacterial, and antiviral properties, overuse can also cause skin irritation.
+I also don’t want to remove all the beneficial bacteria, fungi, and organisms that live on our bodies.

 Lavender Essential Oil